 Current work

-In July 2021, I officially became MailOnline’s first ever History Correspondent, after doing the role on an unofficial trial basis for six months.
-Before that, I was a home news reporter, having graduated from MailOnline’s two-year trainee scheme.
+In July 2021, I officially became the Mail’s first ever history correspondent, after doing the role on an unofficial trial basis for six months.
+Before that, I was a home news reporter, having graduated from the Mail’s two-year trainee scheme.

-In my history role, I have published hundreds of stories on everything ranging from the Romans and sex in the medieval period to Winston Churchill, the sinking of the Titanic and the destruction of London’s architectural heritage on the altar of brutalism.
+Last October, I was promoted to history editor.
+I have published hundreds of stories on topics ranging from the Romans and sex in the medieval period to Winston Churchill, the sinking of the Titanic and the destruction of London’s architectural heritage.

-I have broken dozens of exclusives in that time, including the news in 2021 that Westminster Council was intending to replace its historic and much-loved gas lamps with LED alternatives.
+My exclusives have included the news that Westminster Council was intending to replace its historic and much-loved gas lamps with LED alternatives.

 When the Queen’s coffin lay-in-state in Westminster Hall, I wrote about the experience of being able to witness the sight of people coming to pay their respects.